Nunsthorpe: Education

-In 2012 Nunsthorpe Community School was placed into the special measures category, for failing schools, by Ofsted.
-At the same time the school's governing body confirmed that the school would receive academy status under the leadership of Oasis Community Learning (changing its name to Oasis Academy Nunsthorpe).
-The school has since largely improved, and in November 2021 was awarded 'Good' in all areas, and 'Outstanding' in Personal Development, after previously being rated at 'Requires Improvement' by Ofsted in 2018.

 The estate is also close to Oasis Academy Wintringham, a secondary education provider, of which many children on the estate attend.
 It is also close to schools Ormiston Maritime Academy and Tollbar Academy.

 In 1990 the Crosby first and middle schools changed their name to Bradley Park first and middle.
 During the 1995 summer holiday a fire, caused by a wiring fault, badly damaged some of the classrooms, making them unusable.
 Temporary mobile classrooms were brought in for the new term until the fire damage could be repaired.
 In 1999 the two schools amalgamated, undergoing another change of name to Woodlands Primary School.
 It was the first school in the country to introduce the five-term year.

-In 2011 Woodlands was North East Lincolnshire's winner in the regional stages of Dance Challenge.
-A group of children from the school travelled to London for the Dance Challenge UK finals.
-Dance Challenge is a national competition that challenges and rewards young dancers on any dance style.
-A number of sponsored events were held to fund travel and accommodation costs.
-Also in 2011 Woodlands submitted plans to demolish its current building and erect a new two-storey facility in its place.
-The new school will be a more compact environment than the current building and is expected to be open by the September term of 2012.

 Saint Mary's Catholic High School (established 1966) was located in Wootton Road.
 Saint Mary's agreed to merge with Matthew Humberstone Church of England School, Cleethorpes to form a new joint church school.
 In 2009 the council's planning committee supported the outline application to build a completely new school, called Saint Andrew's College, on the Matthew Humberstone site.
 Saint Mary's closed in July 2010 and the pupils were moved to an existing site at Matthew Humberston to begin the new term in September 2010, pending the completion of the new school building.